 Jenna joined Watsi on August 21st, 2014.
 Seven years ago, Jenna joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jenna's most recent donation traveled 8,500 miles to support Sreng, a mechanic from Cambodia, to fund retinal detachment surgery so he can see clearly again.
+Jenna's most recent donation traveled 8,800 miles to support Sreng, a mechanic from Cambodia, to fund retinal detachment surgery so he can see clearly again.

 Phoebe is a fruit vendor and a single mother with one daughter, now 27 years old.
 She moved in with her daughter in December 2018 after she was involved in an accident and broke her leg.
 She used to sell fruits but has not been able to work since her accident.
 Since the beginning of January 2021, Phoebe has been experiencing back pains, which have persisted over time and extended to her lower abdomen.
 Upon examination, doctors found a mass on the cervix which was bleeding, and she has been diagnosed with an early stage cancer.
 She needs to undergo a hysterectomy, a procedure in which surgeons will remove her uterus.
 Our medical partner, African Mission Healthcare, is requesting $794 to fund Phoebe's surgery.
 On July 15th, she will undergo gynecological surgery at our medical partner's care center.
 Once recovered, Phoebe will be able to resume her daily activities free of pain and her risk for future spreading of the cancer will be limited.
 Phoebe says, “Cancer is scary for me.
 I cannot wait to be declared free of the dangerous cells that I know can end my life. ”